BrendanTheONeill/belvedere/README.md

 # belvedere
 Belvedere Home Services
-Belvedere Home Services is my first Razor-based project.
+is my first Razor-based project.
 Functionally, it works, but for it to be considered complete there are a few more things that must be done.
 Currently there's an issue where the database is not populating correctly, which stems from an issue I'm still solving where opening a migration to update the database generates 99% empty.